dingo-lensing/dingo-lensing/README.md

 ```sh
 git clone git@github.com:dingo-lensing/dingo-lensing.git
 ```
-Note that we use version of DINGO before correcting the window factor (<0.9).
+Note that we use version of DINGO after correcting the window factor (0.9).

 Create a conda environment for **DINGO-lensing**:
 ```sh